Ismailtlem/ismailtlemcani.com/data/blog/end-to-end-testing-for-web-apps.md

 End to end testing is the testing activity done to test the complete behavioral flow of an application from start to finish.
 For end to end testing of a web application, Cypress is a great tool that any junior web developer can quickly grasp.
 However, in this blog post, we only made a quick introduction into this tool.
 If you want to dive deep into it, their [official documentation](https://docs.cypress.io/) is the best asset to look into.

-If this post was helpful to you in any way, please don't hesitate to share it.
-You can also follow my [Twitter](https://twitter.com/ismailtlem) account if you would like to see more content related to web programming.